nwf/grade/README.rst

    .

 ``flag-name`` is the name of the flag used in the grading data files.
+``score-modifier`` is either

-``score-modifier`` is a number (as understood by Perl) and is almost always negative (i.e., beginning with a ``-``), but positive numbers are understood for some form of extra credit.
+* a number (as understood by Perl), which adjusts the score of this section appropriately.
+As such, this number is almost always negative (i.e., beginning with a ``-``), but positive numbers are understood for some form of extra credit.
 (Note that the script will refuse to set a score higher than the section maximum.)

+* a ``!`` followed by a number, again, as understood by Perl, usually ``0``.
+  Engaging a flag so defined will cause the grading script to act as if a ``!pointsset`` directive was encountered.

 Text between the line beginning with ``:`` and the dot on a line by itself will be copied into student grade reports whenever the flag is given in a